Alternatives to traditional braces

 Maxillofacial surgery

 Surgery is usually observed as the last option with orthodontic treatment, usually being attempted in the cases of extreme under and overbites.
 The position of the jaw is a much larger factor than the alignment of the teeth themselves.
-This may require an extension of the lower jaw forwards or a shortening of the lower jaw, moving the teeth backwards.
-As with any surgery, this contains additional risks of anaesthesia and a longer recovery time than less invasive care.
+This may require an extension of the lower jaw forwards or a shortening of the lower jaw, moving the teeth backward.
+As with any surgery, this contains additional risks of anesthesia and a longer recovery time than less invasive care.

 Cosmetic misalignment